acarafat/subtractive_analysis/readme.md

 This tool use a robust subtractive approach to find novel therapeutic targets in bacteria.
 Starting with whole proteome of a pathogenic bacteria, it can find orthologs and paralogs of human and gut-microflora, filter those match out and reports protein targets that are unique to the pathogenic bacteria only.
 Those targets can be validated using in the down-stream wet-lab analysis.

 ## Publication
-Title: *Identification and Qualitative Characterization of Novel Therapeutic Targets in Stenotrophomonas maltophilia through in silico Proteome Exploration*
+Title: *Identification and Qualitative Characterization of Novel Therapeutic Targets in Stenotrophomonas maltophilia through in silico Proteome Exploration*<br />
 Authors: Ram Prosad Chakrabarty, A. S. M. Rubayet-Ul-Alam, Arafat Rahman, Dipok Kumer <br />
 Year: 2019 <br />
 Status: **Manuscript under preparation** <br />